 The concept of a residential college has existed for centuries.
 Indeed, the earliest Princeton undergraduates ate, slept, and learned under one roof, that of Nassau Hall, which was the only building on campus at the time.
 Princeton’s current residential college system is of more recent origin, dating to the 1980s, although the seeds of the system had been planted many years before.
 University president Woodrow Wilson envisioned groups of undergraduate dormitories with resident faculty, yet no action was taken during his tenure.
-It was not until 1957 that the predecessor organization to Wilson College was born, as related in the Princeton Weekly Bulletin:
+It was not until 1957 that the predecessor organization to Wilson (now First) College was born, as related in the Princeton Weekly Bulletin:

 The college evolved from Woodrow Wilson Lodge, which was founded in 1957 by a dozen members of the class of 1959 to provide an alternative to the eating clubs.